Overall group rules

 • If there is a base bunch following, it is ok to allow a rider or riders to drop off to the base bunch following, after consultation with him/her.
 Try and keep the quicker bunch together as much as possible.

 • A typical training ride will consist of 2 columns of riders, riding as side-by-side pairs.
-When it is time for the leading pair to “roll off” the front, they move to the sides far enough to allow the following pair to move between them, then soft-pedal to move gradually to the rear of the bunch.
+When it is time for the leading pair to “roll over”, the front right hand rider rolls over moving to the left side.
+The next two RHS riders follow taking up the front positions.

-• It is the responsibility of the leading pair to call all approaching obstacles to the bunch, and to slow them with the appropriate hand signal to indicate which side of the road the obstacle is on.
-Obstacles include potholes, gravel, water, stationary cars, and slower riders being passed.
+• It is the responsibility of the leading pair to call all approaching hazards to the bunch, and to signal or call them.
+Major hazards like potholes and sticks should be called out loudly with a position eg hole middle.
+Hazards include potholes, gravel, water, stationary cars, and slower riders being passed.

-• It is the responsibility of the leading pair to make the “stopping” call on the approach to any road hazards..
+• It is the responsibility of the leading pair to make the “stopping” call on the approach to any road intersections if not safe to enter.

-• If the bunch is split for some reason, it is the responsibility of the front riders to slow for those caught behind.
+• If the bunch is split for some reason, it is the responsibility of the split riders to call out to the front riders to slow.

 • When approaching intersections without traffic lights e.g. roundabouts, it is the responsibility of each rider to ensure that it is safe to proceed and to pass that information to following riders with a call of “clear”, or a call of “stopping” or “car right (left)” if there is traffic.

 • When riding on a single lane road, it is the responsibility of the last rider to make the “car back” call to warn the bunch that a car wishes to pass.
-On many single lane roads it is appropriate to ride in single file, rather than two abreast, depending on traffic and lane width.
+On many single lane roads it is appropriate to ride in single file, rather than two abreast, depending on traffic and lane width eg Chews Lane.

 • When riding on the front, try to ensure an even pace with no surging, and keep your partner right alongside so that your handlebars are level.